jujuck/Express-MySQL_Movies/README.md

 - 6/ Add a post route to add a movies (body params) and get the ID on the send data if successful ({success: 'msg', data: ...Id})
 - 7/ Add an update route with body params
 - 8/ Add a delete route for the movie

+Option in order to connect the Front End part
+  If you want to have request from 2 differents origin (URL or PORT) install cors, import it in the main app and add 'app.use(cors())' above app.use(express.json()